-COMPUTER AND INFORMATION SCIENCES
+COMPUTER AND INFORMATION SCIENCES TECH PREP PLAN

 The program is designed to prepare students for work in computer related jobs.
-Studies are directed toward computer networking, security, and operating systems.
+Studies are directed toward computer networking, security, operating systems, and hardware maintenance and repair.
+Students learn through computer simulated activities and hands-on practice in the lab.